 - The “Freemind” version can be used and edited with the Freemind application — which (as its name suggests) is also free.

-- The “raw” versions consist of text files containing all of the information in the maps in traditional outline format.
-They are intended for use by students who find the two-dimensional maps unhelpful and wish instead to build their own outlines.
+- The “Markdown” versions consist of text files containing all of the information in the maps in traditional outline format.
+They are intended for use by students who find two-dimensional maps unhelpful and wish instead to build their own outlines.

 Links providing access to the various versions are contained in the following chart: